Estimated reading time: 4 minutes

 Dry his paws after an icy walk

-When you’ve been out for a walk on frosty, icy pavements, get into the habit of always wiping your dog’s paws with a towel when he returns home.
-Snow, ice and salt can build up on his paws, causing painful, cracked areas on his pads.
-Keep the hair short and trimmed between his toes to prevent build-up of ice.
+When you’ve been out for a winter walk on frosty, icy pavements, get into the habit of always wiping your dog’s paws with a towel when he returns home.
+Snow, ice and salt can build upon his paws, causing painful, cracked areas on his pads.
+Keep the hair short and trimmed between his toes to prevent ice build-up.
 Motorists use de-icers and antifreeze on their cars at this time of the year, but these chemicals can be deadly to your dog if swallowed.
-If your dog licks his paws, when he returns home after a walk, he can swallow these toxins.
+If your dog licks his paws, he can swallow these toxins when he returns home after a walk.

 Pet-proof your home